 Under JVARM, three types of monitoring are conducted: (1) monitoring of the volumes of use of antimicrobials (estimated from the volumes of sales); (2) monitoring of antimicrobial resistance among indicator bacteria and foodborne pathogens derived from healthy animals; and (3) monitoring of antimicrobial resistance in pathogenic bacteria (clinical isolates) derived from diseased animals.
 While verifying the efficacy of veterinary antimicrobials, JVARM also provides basic data for risk assessment and risk management concerning antimicrobial resistance, taking into account influence on human healthcare (Figures 1).
 The results of JVARM are published on the website of the National Veterinary Assay Laboratory, Ministry of Agriculture, Forestry and Fisheries [2].
 In FY2016, reviews were carried out to consider how to strengthen antimicrobial resistance surveillance in aquatic animals and how to conduct antimicrobial resistance surveillance in companion animals, in accordance with the strategies of the National Action Plan on AMR.
-Antimicrobial resistance surveillance in diseased dogs and cats was launched in FY2017 and in healthy dogs and cats in FY2018.
+Antimicrobial resistance surveillance in Given and Context and Figure 10.